 As the leading nonprofit in highlighting groundwater issues and related policy, Freshwater has contributed a great deal to the protection and enhancement of our water resources.
 Recently, we published a three-part groundwater report series addressing policy and data needs for sustainable use of groundwater in urban and rural settings; offered legislative testimony on buffers, legacy funding, and groundwater policy initiatives; and delivered dozens of public presentations and keynote addresses.

-We have featured nationally prominent speakers and issues through the Moos Family Lecture Series, helped lake associations organize and find resources to act on key priorities, and staged the biennial State of Water conference every other year.
+We have featured nationally prominent speakers and issues through the Moos Family Speaker Series, helped lake associations organize and find resources to act on key priorities, and staged the biennial State of Water conference every other year.

 Freshwater is also proud to have published the Minnesota Weatherguide Environment calendar/almanacs since 1975 and supported science instruction and fundraising in schools and environmental learning centers.